SteveMuiyuro/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 `103-find_loop.c:` is a program that finds the loop in a linked list.

-`Return Value:` The address of the node where the loop starts, or NULL if there is no loop.
+`Return Value:` the address of the node where the loop starts, or NULL if there is no loop.